getappmap/appmap-js/docs/reference/appmap-airgapped-install.md

 ### Open a Navie Chat

 Follow the [getting started instructions](/docs/using-navie-ai/how-to-open-navie) to open a new Navie chat window.
-If the AppMap binaries are installed and executable, you should see a new Navie chat window open sucessfully.
+If the AppMap binaries are installed and executable, you should see a new Navie chat window open successfully.

 <img class="video-screenshot" src="/assets/img/docs/offline-install-14.webp"/>

-If the binaries are not installed in the correct location, or are not exectuable, you will show a new Navie window prompt attempting to open but will hang until timeout.
+If the binaries are not installed in the correct location, or are not executable, you will show a new Navie window prompt attempting to open but will hang until timeout.

 <img class="video-screenshot" src="/assets/img/docs/offline-install-15.webp"/>